 Virtual Hikes and Lessons from the Field

-Navigating through these times of uncertainty surrounding the COVID-19 pandemic is difficult.
-Many of us are dealing with increased stress as the stability of our daily routines has been uprooted.
-So MHLC has reached out to hike leaders and Preserve Stewards to create a series of virtual experiences to keep you connected to nature.
+MHLC has reached out to partners, hike leaders, and Preserve Stewards to create a series of virtual experiences to keep you connected to nature.

 Relax and enjoy!